-Vaccine: An inactivated (killed) polio vaccine (IPV) is available in the U.S. and is given routinely as a childhood vaccination and to certain at-risk travelers.
-IPV is a component of combination vaccines often used in childhood.
+An inactivated (killed) polio vaccine (IPV) is available in the U.S. and is given routinely as a childhood vaccination and to certain at-risk travelers.
+Combination vaccines are also available.
 Live oral polio vaccine (OPV) is no longer available in the U.S. (although it is still used in some countries).

-- Residents of or long-stay (more than 4 weeks) visitors in Afghanistan, Pakistan, or Nigeria who are onward travelers to other countries, if they have not received 1 additional dose of polio vaccine between 4 weeks and 1 year of departure from the country (regardless of primary series completion): single-dose booster
+- Residents of or long-stay (more than 4 weeks) visitors in Afghanistan, Nigeria, or Pakistan who are onward travelers to other countries, if they have not received 1 additional dose of polio vaccine between 4 weeks and 1 year of departure from the country (regardless of primary series completion): single-dose booster

 Persons younger than 18 years who received their last childhood dose 10 or more years previously should receive the adult booster.